wrml/wrml/README.md

 ## Schema Loader Schema Directory

-This setting specifies the root directory for WRML Schemas (compiled as Java interfaces).
+This setting specifies the root directory for WRML Schemas as Java interfaces with bytecode dynamically generated (only once).

-	"schemaClassRootDirectory" : "/etc/wrml/models"
+	"schemaClassRootDirectory" : "/etc/wrml/schemas"

 You may edit this line to refer to a different directory or keep it as is to accept the default.
 In either case, ensure that this directory **exists** and it and its subdirectories are **readable & writable** by you.

 # Werminal - WRML Terminal

+The WRML server and its "REST API engine" cover a decent chunk of what every REST API server needs to have.
+Beyond that, the WRML core (internals of the server) supports REST API and Schema design by creating design metadata and putting it all together.
+To test these features and capabilities and to interact with the WRML core directly, I built _Werminal_ to demonstrate that the bulk of the cabilities of the WRML server come from the WRML core, which Werminal, as a Java-based client, has baked in.

 Werminal is a terminal (command line) application for WRML model browsing and editing.
 Werminal can be used to create new models of any type such as: Schemas, Teams, Players, Aliens, HomeScreens, Movies; whatever your application calls for.
 Werminal also enables you to open, edit, and save data (of any data type).

 <p align="center">
   <img src="doc/wormle.png" width="80%"/>
 </p>

 ## Running Werminal